 These albums are available for purchase online, but record players are now as outmoded as, well, getting glasses with your fill-up at the gas station.
 (Though note what I previously wrote.)

 But thanks to YouTube and other digital technology, other aficionados of this era of Christmas music now can have their music preserved for their current and future enjoyment.

 The tire-store-Christmas-album list has been augmented by both earlier and later works.

-In the same way I think no one can sing “Silent Night” like Barbra Streisand, I think no one can sing “Do You Hear What I Hear” like Whitney Houston:
+In the same way I think no one can sing “Silent Night” like Barbra Streisand, I think no one can sing “Do You Hear What I Hear” (a song written during the Cuban Missile Crisis, believe it or not) like Whitney Houston:

 This list contains another irony — an entry from “A Christmas Gift for You,” Phil Spector’s Christmas album.
 (Spector’s birthday is Christmas.)